miccferr/milanography/README.md

 See the result (localhost) [127.0.0.1:5000](127.0.0.1:5000/)

 ## Deploy:
 So far I've only tested the app on a virtual server running Ubuntu server (v.
-14.0) and a combination of Gunicorn + NGINX, but flask it's a pretty versitile framework.
+14.0) and a combination of Gunicorn + NGINX, but flask it's a pretty versatile framework.